grloper/spotify_data_migration/readme.md

 ### Export Data (Source Account)
 1. In Setup tab, enter API credentials and source username
-2. Check "Clean Cache" in Export tab
-3. Click "Start Export" to save your playlists and liked songs
+2. Click "Start Export" to save your playlists and liked songs

 ### Import Data (Destination Account)
 1. Change username to destination account in Setup tab
-2. Check "Clean Cache" in Import tab (critical!)
-3. Click "Start Import" to add playlists and liked songs
+2. Click "Start Import" to add playlists and liked songs

+## New Feature: Automatic Cache Management
+The tool now automatically cleans authentication cache when switching between usernames, so you don't need to manually select "Clean Cache" anymore.

 ## Troubleshooting